julibinho/cloneCluster/evaluation/Silhouette/README.md

 The input files of Silhouette.py are:

-Clustering_File which contains the output of clustring tool.
+Clustering_File which contains the output of the clustering tool.
 This file should have the folowing format :

 ``` diff
 Cluster_number	seq1 seq2 seq3,...